Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 - I could call individuals who have yet to renew season tickets
 - I could beg family and friends to purchase

 There are lots of tactics you could deploy to make sure that you are picking all the low-hanging fruit.
-It is unlikely that you ever get to the point where you simply pick up a telephone and begin calling phone numbers.
-Is there a way for us to approach this problem more analytically?
+However, it is unlikely that you ever get to the point where you pick up a telephone and begin calling phone numbers.
+So can we approach this problem more analytically?

 Lead scoring is fundamental to sales campaigns.
-Qualifying leads can be done in many ways, but the goal is always the same.
-You are ordering your leads in a more efficient way so that your sales efforts can maintain some greater level of efficiency.
-Warm leads are critical and if someone hasn't interacted with your brand, they are likely a less efficient use of your time.
-Working in marketing always reminds me of this one-hundred and thirty year old quote:
+You can qualify leads in many ways, but the goal is always the same.
+You are ordering your leads more efficiently so that your sales efforts can maintain greater efficiency.
+Warm leads are critical, and if someone has yet to interact with your brand, they are likely a less efficient use of your time.
+Working in marketing always reminds me of this one-hundred-and-thirty-year-old quote:

 > “Half the money I spend on advertising is wasted; the trouble is I don't know which half.”
 >
-> --- John Wannamker
+> --- John Wanamaker

 Lead scoring should assist you in evaluating your direct sales efforts and help to maximize ROI in that context.
 However, there are several considerations.
-How do we evaluate a lead?
+First, how do we assess a lead?

-- Customer lifetime Value?
+- Customer Lifetime Value?
-- The likelihood to purchase during this sales cycle
+- The likelihood of purchasing during this sales cycle
 - Recent, frequency, monetary value

-This might also be a judgment call that is predicated on how sales and marketing teams are incentivized.
+Accessing a lead is also a judgment call predicated on how sales and marketing teams are incentivized.
 Always consider compensation packages.
 Compensation is designed to incentivize behavior.
-However, it may not be optimized in terms of achieving organizational goals.
+However, it may need to be optimized to achieve organizational goals.

 ## Recency, frequency, and monetary value

-RFM scores have been described as a _poor-man's_ analytic technique.
+RFM scores are often described as a _poor-man's_ analytic technique.
 The basic premise is to score sales candidates along three dimensions and to build lists comprising cohorts with the highest aggregate scores.
 How might this work in practice?

-Let's put together and ad hoc data set to demonstrate how RFM scores might work.
+Let's assemble an ad hoc data set to demonstrate how RFM scores might work.

 ```r